RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: Introduction

+As the demand for seamless connectivity in next-generation wireless networks continues to rise, real-world outdoor cellular network deployments face persistent challenges such as weak signal strength, limited communication bandwidth, suboptimal infrastructure placement, and vulnerabilities in communication security and privacy.
+These issues can significantly degrade the reliability and performance of wireless connections.
+To mitigate such challenges, {\em radiomaps}, which capture the spatial distribution of concurrent wireless transmissions as a function of geographic locations, are widely adopted as a standard tool to evaluate since they can offer critical insights into {\em beamspace Received Signal Strength} (RSS) patterns and radio-frequency (RF) activity across outdoor environments, thereby enabling a range of key applications including network optimization\cite{wang2025gnn}, resource allocation\cite{bi2019engineering}, and autonomous driving~\cite{chowdappa2018distributed}.

-{Radiomaps, which represent the spatial distribution of wireless signal strength, are critical for applications such as \textit{network optimization}, \textit{resource allocation}, and \textit{autonomous driving}.
-However, constructing radiomaps with dense signal strength measurements is highly impractical, particularly in outdoor environments.
-Signal strength data is typically sparse, as it is collected manually through labor-intensive methods such as drive tests, where engineers traverse coverage areas with specialized equipment to sample wireless signals at specific locations.
+However, constructing the radiomap with dense signal strength measurements is highly impractical, particularly in outdoor environments.
+Signal strength data are typically sparse, as they are collected manually through labor-intensive methods such as drive tests, where engineers traverse coverage areas with specialized equipment to sample wireless signals at specific locations.
 This process is costly and limited in scope, resulting in incomplete radiomaps.
 Moreover, outdoor environments are vast and complex, and wireless signals are influenced by obstacles, interference, and environmental conditions, making robust and efficient radiomap reconstruction methods essential.